-- 1 Children who are or have been in the care or interim care of a Local Authority pursuant to sections 31 and 38 of the Children's Act 1989, or children who are accommodated by a Local Authority pursuant to section 20 of the Children's Act 1989, or children who have previously been in the care of a Local Authority but have since been adopted. - 2 Admission of pupils whose siblings currently attend Birchwood Community High School and who will continue to do so on the date of admission.
+- 1 Looked after children and previously looked after children including those previously in state care outside of England - 2 Admission of pupils whose siblings currently attend Birchwood Community High School and who will continue to do so on the date of admission.
 For the purpose of allocating places, sibling means: - full sibling living at the same address as the applicant - step sibling living at the same address as the applicant - half sibling living at the same address as the applicant - long term foster sibling living at the same address as the applicant - 3 Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents (at the time of application) in support of admission to a particular school, which, in the Academy's view, justifies admission to the Academy.
 The Academy, if it is considered appropriate, will seek the views of the Academy medical officer or educational psychologist in the event of parents requesting admission on medical or psychological grounds. - 4 Pupils living nearest to the school measured as a direct distance from the child's permanent place of residence to the school measured using a geographical information address point system based on the local land and property gazetteer (LLPG).
 This measures straight line (direct) distances from the address point of the permanent place of residence to the address point of the school.